josledp/goprompt/README.md

 * The code needs a couple of iterations more to be proud of

 ## Todo
-* Implement plugin options
+* Implement plugin options in the command line
 * git plugin:
   * implement another styles (oh-my-zsh for example)
 * Implement more plugins:
   * ruby?
 (RVM/rbenv/bundle ¿?)
-* Move prompt templates to a config file
+* Setup more predefined templates